 Not only was the family loving and generous enough to take in rescue dogs, but they contribute money to animal shelters as well.
 Tips at the wine bar are used as donations and so far the the winery has raised more than $5,000.

-That night, I once again made some charred kale with extra virgin olive oil, lemon juice, and Herbamare, as well as some potato rounds, which were pretty much gone as soon as I took them out of the oven.
-There’s nothing like baked potatoes after being out in the cold for several hours.
+That night, I once again made some sautéed kale with extra virgin olive oil, lemon juice, and Herbamare, as well as some potato rounds, which were pretty much gone as soon as I took them out of the oven.

 The following day, we went cross country skiing at Glen, which like Jackson was not too far from the Seasons condos.
 This time, my friend and I had the good sense to get some private instruction, which only cost $10 for 45 minutes.